ephemeralrogue/fastify-jessica/README.md

 #### Error Handling

-jessica catches and processes errors that occur both synchronously and asynchronously. jessica comes with a default error handler so you don’t need to write your own to get started.
+Jessica catches and processes errors that occur both synchronously and asynchronously.
+Jessica comes with a default error handler so you don’t need to write your own to get started.
 Errors that occur in synchronous code require no extra work.
 If synchronous code throws an error, jessica will catch and process it.
 For example:

 ```javascript
 const text = '${engineName} - The fastest javascript template string engine in the whole ${place}!';